cornopaez/portfolio/js/adventure-game/readme.md

 - Built by: Mauricio Paez, 2017
 - Written and adapted by: Elizabeth Paez, 2017
-- Original story by: Edgar Alan Poe
+- Original story by: Edgar Allan Poe